 Hourly pay gaps are driven largely by the composition of our workforce.
-We have fewer women in senior leadership roles, which provide the highest levels of pay; while a high proportion of women carry out entry level jobs, which provide lower levels of pay.
+We have fewer women in senior leadership roles, which provide the highest levels of pay; while a high proportion of women are employed in the lower quartiles, where there are lower levels of pay.
 This is evident in the gender composition in the four pay quartiles.